ansible/community-docs/execution_environments/execution_environments_overview.rst

 hundreds more are available on Ansible Galaxy and Automation Hub for manual installation.
 Many of them have dependencies.

-The collections can depend on:
+The Ansible collections can depend on the following pieces of software and their versions:

+* ansible-core
-* Python versions
+* Python
 * Python packages
 * system packages
-* other collections
+* other Ansible collections

 The dependencies have to be installed and sometimes can conflict with each other.